 Help others stay at work

-Supporting someone with a mental health condition to stay to work has a number of benefits, for both the employee and the business.
+Supporting someone with a mental health condition to stay at or return to work, has a number of benefits for both the employee and the business.

 Work can play a vital role in a person's recovery, by helping to;